jedibruno/jedibruno/README.md

 - Consumer Law

 #### I'currently learning:
-- Java, Python, Git and SQL;
+- Java, Python, Django, Git and SQL;
 - Set Theory and other mathematical topics applied to computation;
 - Information management and governance;